Order Matching

 After matching completes:

-- Market orders: the unfilled remainder is silently discarded.
+- Market orders and IOC limit orders: the unfilled remainder is silently discarded.
 If nothing was filled at all, the transaction reverts with “no liquidity at acceptable price”.

-- Limit orders (GTC): the unfilled remainder is stored as a resting order.
+- GTC limit orders: the unfilled remainder is stored as a resting order.
 Storage requires:

 open_order_count<max_open_orders- Price is aligned to the pair’s tick size ()